HolidayOugi/Sma5hMusic-Extra/README.md

 ## Generate Victory Themes

 > [!NOTE]
-> Requires [CSK Collection](https://gamebanana.com/mods/499008) update 5.0.6 or higher.
+> Requires the [CSK Collection](https://gamebanana.com/mods/499008) update 5.0.6 or higher.

 Custom Victory Themes can now be generated from an option in the Extra submenu.